loading events

 Upcoming Events

-Q&A: Questions and answers about using the new case documentation
+Q&A: Questions and answers about using advd case documentation

 During this exchange, we would like to give you a general overview of the new case documentation.
 The event is primarily intended to answer your questions about the practical use of the new category system.
 These include: Questions about the new categories and the recommendations in the manual Questions about how specific consultation situations or case constellations can be documented And of course all other questions about the new case documentation